surifirstpin/biplus_documentation/Docs_1/calculated_column.md

  <center><h1>Calculated Column</h1></center>

 Table calculations enable you to easily create on-the-fly metrics, which are similar to formulas found in Excel sheets.
-These extracted columns will show up as green in the data table.
+These extracted columns will be shown up in green colour, in the data table.
 Using calculated column you can perform mathematical, logical (true/false), lexical (text-based), and date-based calculations on the dimensions, measures, and other table calculations in your query.

 ### Functionalities of Calculated Column

 - It supports wide variety of arithmetical and logical functions to be applied on the data.

-- It calculates using the data from external parameters (through "Global parameters") by making reference to the database fields.
+- It is calculated, using the data from external parameters (through "Global parameters") by making reference to the database fields.

 - It controls or access the data with user wise calculations.

 - Optimize and transform the data using  **#plugin#**  functionality.

-- Define a function or use a global function to be applied on the required data fields.
+- Define a function or use a global function, to be applied on the required data fields.

 > **Note:** The functions support JavaScript API.

 ### Deriving Expression

-Click on **Calculated column** button to enable table calculations as shown in below image,
+Click on **Calculated Column** button it will navigate to calculated column window,

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/9dd01207f083d272ba2269a4c999dfa8976f1914/images/calculate%20column1.png)

-After navigating to Calculated Column Window, Enter all the below fields.
+Once navigated to Calculated Column Window, Enter the below fields.

 - **Field name** unique identifier name to refer calculated column.

-- **Label** labeling the calculated column.
+- **Label** specify a identifier name to calculated column the way it should be displayed in the data table.

-- **Data type** data type used (string,number).
+- **Data type** data type format for the result (string,number).

-- **Field type** derives dimension or measure.
+- **Field type** derives whether the result is dimension or measure.

-- **Calculation** To derive a expressions, enter $ symbol in calculation window, it will display list of functions and fields available for executing arithmetical & logical expressions in calculated column section or else you can choose your functionality manually by selecting the suitable functions available on right side of the screen.
+- **Calculation** Derive a expressions, enter $ symbol in calculation window, it will display list of functions and fields available for executing arithmetical & logical expressions in calculated column section or else you can choose your functionality manually by selecting the suitable functions available on right side of the screen.

 ```
 $(Root.BI_DELIVERYREPORT.sum_ORDERVALUE}+2000